Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 This will make it so our map fits within the SVG element, but let's say we didn't know that scaling by `0.75` is the right number (cause it might not be if the contents inside of the svg are different) then we need to make sure the width and height of the svg scale to fit the content inside of it.

 To do this we can use the `onMount` function in Svelte to run some code when our component is added to the page.
-This code should get the bounding box of our SVG once it has content inside of it and then update the width and height to match it.
+This code should get the bounding box of our SVG once it has content inside of it and then update the width and height to fit that bounding box.

 In the `MapContainer.svelte` file: